 Goals & Approaches

-Preschool Canada will support goal (a) by keeping children healthy and safe as a priority.
-We understand that the well‐being of their child is a parent/guardian’s utmost concern.
-Therefore we have developed research based procedures that provide the basis for our staff to support children’s well-being.
+Preschool Canada will support goals (a) by keeping children healthy and safe as a priority.
+We understand that the well-being of their child is a parent/guardian’s utmost concern.
+Therefore, we have developed research-based procedures that provide the basis for our staff to support children’s well-being.